ayoubdiourin7/steelcycle-anomaly-detection/README.md

    Histogram or column chart showing normal range vs. anomalous values.
 4. Grade Analysis
    Slicers for `Year`, `Grade`, and `Metric`, plus a detailed anomaly trend chart.

-## Next Step to Make It Even More Power BI-Native

-The current project already generates strong visual outputs.
-The next logical improvement would be to export anomaly detail tables such as:

-- `cycle`
-- `grade`
-- `metric`
-- `ratio`
-- `is_anomaly`
-- `lower_bound`
-- `upper_bound`

-That would allow direct import into Power BI for fully interactive dashboards, DAX measures, and slicer-based exploration.

 ## Notes